You want smart political talk without the meltdowns?

 We'll have to wait and see if that happens.

-Look, our top story today remains everything that we have been talking about, and everything we have been discussing, and that is all of this surveillance, all of this unmasking, and all of this intelligence leaking.
+Look, our top story today remains everything that we have been talking about and everything we have been discussing, and that is all of this surveillance, all of this unmasking, and all of this intelligence leaking.

-And we have new information today, and you know, news of Susan Rice wiretapping involvement actually first broke on my TV show on March 24th.
+And, you know, news of Susan Rice wiretapping involvement actually first broke on my TV show on March 24th.

-You know, it turned out that both Sarah Carter and Rick Rennell were on top of this from the very beginning.
+It turns out that Susan Rice's possible involvement, you know, it turned out that both Sarah Carter and Rick Renell were on top of this from the very beginning.

 Anyway, Sarah Carter by far has been leading the effort.